tczajka/sorting-searching/_posts/2020-11-11-zero-power-zero.md

 {%endlatex %}

-It follows directly from definitions, and it's a nice and consistent and useful property of exponentiation, so there is no convincing reason to make an exception.
+It follows directly from definitions, and it's a nice and consistent and useful property of exponentiation.
+There is no convincing reason to make an exception.

 Let me know what you think!